About Seed Grant The Thrive Seed Grant ranges up to $5000 USD.

 Questions? info@thrivephilanthropy.org

-Due to a large number of proposals coming from Africa, if you’re based in Africa and would like to apply, and you haven’t received a grant from Thrive in the past, we invite you to first join the Thrive Africa Accelerator HERE.
-Within the accelerator you’ll join a cohort of like-minded advocates across Africa and Thrive will get to know more about your work.
+If you are based in Africa and haven’t been invited to apply for a grant, you are welcome to join Thrive’s other Africa initiatives such as the Thrive Africa Accelerator HERE.
+Within the accelerator you’ll get to join a cohort of like-minded advocates across Africa and Thrive will get to know more about your work, increasing your chances of being invited to apply in the future.

 Eligibility CriteriaProposals that accelerate alternatives to industrial animal agriculture, create plant-rich food systems, and/or increase access to or awareness of nutritious plant-based foods.